 - Don’t automatically go for low premiums or monthly rebate checks without a thorough comparison.
-If it looks too good to be true, it probably is!

 - Your current Part D insurance company must disclose changes in their formulary for the next year.
 Don’t throw these notices away!
 Read them carefully to see how they will impact you if you choose to stay on that plan.